 Software developers are the brains behind writing code for applications for mobile phones, tablets, and other mobile devices.
 If you thrive when collaborating with others and approach projects with a holistic perspective, a career in software development could be perfect for you.

-Front end developers are web developers focused on building the apps and software that we interact with.
+Front end developers build many of the apps and software that we interact with.
 Anything that you click, scroll, fill out, submit, and interact with falls in the domain of front end development.

 If you’re coding-curious but have never taken a computer science class before, it can be hard to know where to start.
-Typically, coders are trained either through traditional two- or four-year colleges or through coding bootcamps, such as those offered by Eleven Fifty Academy.
+Many coders are trained either through traditional two- or four-year colleges or through coding bootcamps, such as Eleven Fifty Academy.
 The coding immersives can provide enough training to help graduates land entry-level jobs in a variety of coding careers.

 Many people choose a career in coding because it’s a lucrative industry.
-Programmers typically earn high salaries—the average salary of web developers in 2019 was $73,7602.
-For advanced positions such as software application developers, the median salary was $105,5902.
+Programmers typically earn high salaries—the average salary of web developers in 2021 is $73,760.
+For advanced positions such as software application developers, the median salary is $91,066.